attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 <data>
 ```

-The endpoints accepts audio input as a numeric array in the `data` field.
+The endpoint accepts audio input as a numeric array in the `data` field.
 To call it with a real audio file we can use a client side Python script like this:
 ```python
 from scipy.io import wavfile
 import requests